vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h3>Customer Loyalty and Retention Tools</h3>

-Keeping your existing customers is just as important as acquiring new ones.
-Customer loyalty and retention tools help you build programs that reward repeat purchases and encourage long-term engagement.
+Keeping your existing customers is just as important as acquiring new ones. <a href="https://www.99minds.io/" role="link" target="_blanck">Customer loyalty and retention tools</a> help you build programs that reward repeat purchases and encourage long-term engagement.
 Whether it’s through points, discounts, or VIP tiers, these tools make customers feel valued.
-They also provide data on customer habits, helping businesses refine their strategies and increase lifetime value.
+They also provide data on customer habits, helping businesses refine their strategies and <a href="https://www.99minds.io/blog/customer-lifetime-value" role="link" target="_blanck">increase lifetime value.</a>
 </li>

 <li>